SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 ### 4. Package the app with the local stage configuration

+Here we are packaging the app as before, but passing the `--stage` flag to specify we want the local configuration:

 ```sh
 chalice package --stage local --pkg-format terraform .
 ```

 ### 5. Apply the Terraform code against LocalStack

+We are ready to apply the Terraform code and create our infrastructure locally:

 ```sh
 # Refreshing against LocalStack can be unstable.
 We don't really need it here so we can disable it